lantanagroup/stylesheets/README.md

-Open source repository for standards-based stylesheets.
+This repository is for Lantana stylesheets.